How to Set up as an Independent Contractor in Italy

 Every permanent resident of Italy must pay an income tax on the income earned in Italy, as well as overseas, whether you are an employee or a self-employed professional.

-An Italian resident is a person who has been recorded by the Population Registry spending more than 183 days a year in Italy or whose life is based in Italy.
+An Italian resident is a person who spends more than 183 days a year in Italy and has been recorded by the Population Registry or whose life is based in Italy (residence or domicile).

 If you are a foreign resident who works as an employee or self-employed professional, you will have to pay just taxes on your income earned in Italy.